Here are five of the best places to visit in Florida (in my opinion!)

-Anna Maria Island is as laid back as it gets, with a bit more excitement and a new hotel or two in Longboat Key – and Whole Foods and Nordstrom deliver, so I would want for nothing.
-And this is definitely one of the best places to visit in Florida.
+Anna Maria Island is as laid back as it gets, with a bit more excitement and a new hotel or two in Longboat Key.
+Whole Foods and Nordstrom deliver, so I would want for nothing.
+In my opinion, this is definitely one of the top places in Florida to visit.

 Marathon, Florida Keys

-Marathon in itself wasn’t really worth the trip – and I had never heard of this Florida Key (island) before I heard about Isla Bella Beach Resort (which ironically doesn’t really have a beach but it is a game-changer in terms of hospitality standards in the Florida Keys).
+Marathon in itself wasn’t really worth the trip – and I had never heard of this Florida Key island before I heard about Isla Bella Beach Resort (which ironically doesn’t really have a beach but it is a game-changer in terms of hospitality standards in the Florida Keys).
 The city is spread out over 13 islands in the Keys and is known as one of the best tourist places in Florida for its brilliant range of activities along the waterfront.
 From paddleboarding to deep-seas fishing, there’s something for everyone on offer.

-Marathon is considered the heart of the Florida Keys because of its position halfway (more or less) between the mainland and Key West, it is a good example of the new style of Florida Keys hospitality (which was badly needed) which redeemed it as a location to us.
+Marathon is considered the heart of the Florida Keys because of its position halfway (more or less) between the mainland and Key West.
+It has some good examples of the new style of Florida Keys hospitality (which was badly needed) which redeemed it as a location to us.
 There are a few other nice-looking new hotels in the area, and it is worth looking at private beachfront rentals too (something we would like to do on future trips).

 One day we hope to visit Key West and the other Florida Keys properly.

 Better known for its Silver Surfers and Snow Birds, Naples is undoubtedly one of the top tourist destinations in Florida.
-We had a nice time in Naples and absolutely loved its pier.
+We had a nice time in the area and absolutely loved its pier.
 The beaches were also pristine and the real estate really was to die for.

-Naples is one of the most popular destinations in Florida and was a place I thought I wouldn’t ‘fit in’, but as a visitor, I must say, I really enjoyed it.
-I did feel young (not to say I am old) and I really thought it was a beautiful part of Florida.
+Naples is one of the most popular places to visit in Florida and was a destination I thought I wouldn’t ‘fit in’.
+As a visitor however, I must say that I really enjoyed it.
+I did feel young (not to say I am old) and I thought it was a beautiful part of Florida.

-There’s plenty more to visit in the area (but we did not have time on this trip, which means we will return one day and I will update this blog post.
+There’s plenty more to visit in Naples, but we did not have time on this trip, which means we will return one day and I will update this blog post.
 Classic recommendations include spending time on one of the paradise beaches, sailing along the coastline, sampling the delicacies from the area’s restaurants, enjoying people-watching from the sidewalk cafes and visiting the range of galleries and shopping boutiques.

 This is where I normally choose to stay when in Miami – I prefer some peace and quiet and North Miami Beach, Surfside and Bal Harbor tend to be where we stay.
-It is easy to head out to Miami Beach for dinner and elsewhere, but there are also lots of options nearby.
-And the shopping isn’t bad either!
-Miami is obviously in everyone’s list of the best tourist attractions in Florida.
+I’d definitely recommend this as one of the top places to travel in Florida if you’re looking for somewhere to stay that’s not particularly touristy.

-Most visitors tend to stay in South Beach when they come to stay in Miami, but personally, we find it too busy (and in all honesty, I am not travelling for the nightclubs anymore, so I get the same beach and more peace and quiet by standing a few blocks north.
+Most visitors tend to stay in South Beach when they come to stay in Miami, but personally, we find it too busy.
+In all honesty, I am not travelling for the nightclubs anymore, so I get the same beach and more peace and quiet by standing a few blocks north.
 It’s a really nice place to visit in Florida because you get the same stunning coastline but enjoy a more peaceful and authentic atmosphere with a higher quality of accommodation, in my opinion.

 Check out my dedicated blog post on Miami Beach, Florida here.

-I had heard of the area as it was the base of Courtney Cox’s show, Cougar Town but never intended to visit – and I am so glad I had the chance to and I know many of my readers would too (and I see why so many spend their holidays in the area year after year).
+I had heard of Sarasota before we visited as it was the base of Courtney Cox’s show Cougar Town, but never intended to visit.
+I am so glad I had the chance to and I know many of my readers would too (and I see why so many of you already spend your holidays in the area year after year).